 - And here you have the origin of theatre and method acting.

 - Psychologist Philip Zimbardo cut short his famous Stanford Prison Experiment when he realized that he was beginning to think like the sadistic prison guards he was studying.
 It only took six days out of a planned two weeks for his test subjects to fully internalize their roles; of these once ordinary people, those chosen to be guards exhibited genuine sadism, and those chosen to be prisoners exhibited genuine helplessness and submission.
 And Zimbardo himself noticed that he was starting to think and act more like a warden than a researcher.
 As a result, he stopped the experiment cold for everyone's safety when he realized how bad it had gotten.

 - C. S. Lewis said in the preface to "Screwtape Proposes a Toast" that while lots of people requested a sequel to The Screwtape Letters, for the longest time he refused to write one because even though the original book was the easiest thing to write that he had ever produced in his life, it was a horrific and stifling experience to have to make himself think like Screwtape and basically become a demon.

 - In World War II, after the Italians turned against the Nazis, the Germans coached an Italian petty thief to pose as an aristocratic Italian general and convince several captured resistance fighters to spill their secrets.
 He set out instead to be an inspiring figure who'd help the men hold onto their information and their pride.
 When the Germans executed him for betraying them, he died still maintaining the false identity.
-This was made into a movie, General della Rovere, in 1959.
+This was made into a movie, General Della Rovere, in 1959.